 Here we’ll discuss some safety precautions while riding a motorcycle on public roads, and what to do if you were injured by a negligent driver.

 For many people, riding a motorcycle is both a convenient way to travel and a hobby.
 They enjoy the freedom and excitement of this means of transportation and we can safely say that being a motorcyclist is a lifestyle.
 However, as the large number of motorcycle accidents proves, it is also a dangerous lifestyle.
 Fatal crashes take the lives of thousands of motorcycle operators every year or leave them with severe, life-changing injuries.
-If you were hit by a motor vehicle while riding your motorbike, contact an Arlington motorcycle accident attorney at Kelly & Associates to understand your legal options.
+If you were hit by a motor vehicle while riding your motorbike, contact an Arlington motorcycle accident attorney at Michael Kelly to understand your legal options.

 We know how severe motorcycle injuries can be and how expensive the medical treatment is to recover or, at least, to reach the point of maximum medical improvement.
 We strive to recover the maximum compensation in motor vehicle accident claims for injured motorcyclists.
 We also know that, without expert legal representation, you may be sidelined by the at-fault driver’s insurance company and receive only a fraction of the compensation you are entitled to.